dikaeinstein/node-chat-server/README.md

 **NOTE:**

-- You may need to modify the `.env` file configuration if the defaults in are not suitable for your environment.
+- You may need to modify the `.env` file configuration if the defaults are not suitable for your environment.
 - Changes in the `.env` file are not automatically loaded.
 You have to start the app manually when you make an update to the `.env` file.

 ## Available Commands